kelvins/passager/README.md

 ## 🛠️ Settings

-It is possible to configure your `passager` environment by settings the following environment variables:
+It is possible to configure your `passager` environment by setting the following environment variables:

 - `PASSAGER_DATABASE`: path to the database file.
 Default: `~/.passager.db`.
 - `PASSAGER_ENCRYPTION_KEY`: data encryption key.
 The encryption key must be 16 bytes.